Melkor333/nixos-boot/README.md

-This repo contains a plymouth theme for Nixos
+This repo contains a plymouth theme for Nixos, thanks to [discourse](https://discourse.nixos.org/t/genix7000-nix-project-logo-generator/15937/9) for giving me motivation.

+Until we have a proper looking `default.nix` use it like this:

 ```
 let